NSP Engine Configuration

 TDC Angle

 Only used when the Odd Fire option is enabled.
-The firing angle of each cylinder is entered into these values so that fuel and ignition events are at the correct time.
+The firing angle of each cylinder is entered so that fuel and ignition events are sequenced at the correct time.
 See 'Odd Fire Engine' for more details.

 Bank Info